govau/content-guide/_types-of-content/documents.md

 Microsoft Word formats (`.doc` and `.docx`) don't conform to WCAG 2.0 when viewed on mobile devices.

 Don't publish Word documents on the web on their own.
-Give the information on a HTML page as well.
-If this isn't possible create a PDF.
-Follow [guidance on PDF accessibility](/accessibility-inclusivity/#pdf-accessibility).
+Provide the information on a HTML page as well.
+If this isn't possible, [create an accessible PDF](/accessibility-inclusivity/#pdf-accessibility).

 Make Word documents accessible to everyone even if you are emailing them internally.
 This includes people who rely on assistive technologies, such as screen readers.